daptin/daptin/docs_markdown/docs/index.md

 <img src="images/logo.png" width="200" style="float: right"/>

-Daptin is an open-source backend to develop and deploy production-ready APIs.
+Daptin is a headless CMS server which servers data from MySQL/PostgreSQL/SQLite over JSONAPI.org and GraphQL.
 With Daptin you can design your data model and have a production ready JSON API online in minutes.

 Easily consume the following features on any device

 - Relational database backed persistent data
 - CRUD JSON API
-- Extensive user and access management
+- user and group management and access control
 - Social login with oauth2: tested with google, github, linkedin
 - Actions for abstracting out business flows
 - Extensive state tracking APIs